Eyevinn/node-cat/readme.md

 </div>

-This is a Node library for generating and validating Common Access Tokens (CTA-5007)
+This is a Node library for generating and validating Common Access Tokens (CTA-5007).

+Features:

+- Generate and Validate Common Access Tokens.
+Supported claims in table below.
+- HTTP and CloudFront Lambda handlers supporting
+  - Validation and parsing of tokens
+  - Handle automatic renewal of tokens

 ## Claims Validation Support